-From a system integration perspective, building large quantum systems out of smaller modules may mitigate various challenges faced by monolithic integration strategy \cite{Brecht2016,Axline2016,Das2018,Zhou2021,Gold2021}.
-As in modular quantum devices incorporating several modules, each module can be separately fabricated, characterized, and replaced.
+From a system integration perspective, building large quantum systems out of smaller modules may mitigate various challenges faced by the monolithic integration strategy \cite{Brecht2016,Axline2016,Das2018,Zhou2021,Gold2021}.
+As in modular devices incorporating several modules, each module can be separately fabricated, characterized, and replaced.
 Thus, the fabrication yield of the large modular system can be improved, and the electromagnetic crosstalk or impact of some correlated errors, such as caused by the high energy background radiation \cite{Vepsalainen2020,Wilen2021,Cardani2021}, may be restricted to the module scale.
-In addition, for modular quantum devices with larger inter-module spatial-separation distance, the vacant space between modules could be employed to increase the control footprint area for qubit control, and could even be used to integrate on-chip control electronics \cite{Leonard2019,Das2018,Potocnik2021,Boter2021}.
+In addition, for modular devices with larger spatial separation between modules, the vacant space between modules could be employed to increase the control footprint area for qubit control, and could even be used to integrate on-chip control electronics \cite{Leonard2019,Das2018,Potocnik2021,Boter2021}.
 This allows for a more-compact integration of the qubit device and its classical control system, thus potentially mitigating the wiring problem \cite{Frankea2019,Reilly2019}.
-Despite these appealing features, there is a major challenge in modular quantum devices, i.e., how to realize fast-speed, high-fidelity entanglement operations across qubits housed in different modules while keeping adequate isolation between modules (e.g., resulting in widely separated modules, thus each module can be processed individually).
+Despite these appealing features, there is a major challenge in modular quantum devices, i.e., how to realize fast-speed, high-fidelity entanglement operations across qubits housed in different modules while keeping adequate physical isolation between modules.

-In principle, qubits in the outer perimeter of each module device (e.g., the outermost qubits of planar a qubit device) can be directly coupled together.
-Therefore, inter-module gate operations can be implemented with performance comparable with that of the intra-module gate operation \cite{Gold2021}.
-However, to ensure high-fidelity gate operations in multi-qubit systems, in general, qubits are coupled via a coupler circuit \cite{Chen2014,McKay2016,Yan2018,Mundada2019}, which is employed to mitigate various quantum crosstalks.
-In this way, the entanglement gate operations are generally implemented with short-ranged coupling, limiting the spatial distance between coupled qubits to a few millimeters.
-Thus, in an ideal modular quantum device, this short-ranged coupling between inter-module qubits is not compatible with the desired isolation between modules.
+For multiqubit quantum processors, to ensure high-fidelity gate operations, qubits are generally coupled via a coupler circuit \cite{Chen2014,McKay2016,Yan2018,Mundada2019}, which is employed to mitigate various quantum crosstalks due to parasitic couplings, such as ZZ crosstalk \cite{Mundada2019}.
+In this way, the entanglement gate operations are generally implemented with short-ranged couplings, limiting the spatial distance between coupled qubits to a few millimeters.
+In principle, by using these short-range coupling schemes, inter-module gate operations can be implemented with performance comparable with that of the intra-module gate operation \cite{Gold2021}.
+However, in an ideal modular device, this short-ranged coupling between inter-module qubits is not compatible with the pursuit of the desired physical isolation between modules.